enspencer/symbols-hashes/README.md

 #Hashes

 A hash is a ruby data structure that allows us to define sets of key-value pairs.
-The key can then be used to access the value Before any further explaination, take a look at how it's done:
+The key can then be used to access the value.
+Before any further explaination, take a look at how it's done:

 ```ruby
 my_wizard = {